Microsoft System Design Interview: What the Bar Tests at Each Level

 Microsoft's loop ends with a vote from your interviewers.
 If that vote goes "hire," you proceed to the As-Appropriate interview.
 Most companies call this step a hiring committee review.
 Microsoft's version is a live conversation, which is either reassuring or more stressful depending on your personality.

-The AA interviewer is a senior leader: typically a Principal Engineer or Partner-level manager.
+The name itself comes from Microsoft folklore: the round originally took place "only if they felt it was appropriate" after reviewing the rest of the loop, per Raymond Chen's account on the company's own dev blog.
+Long-tenured interviewers still use the term out of habit even though the round is no longer conditional.
+The AA interviewer is a senior leader, typically a Principal Engineer or Partner-level manager.
 They've read all your loop feedback before talking to you.
 They know where you struggled.
 They know where you were strong.
 They have formed opinions about you, and you are about to walk into that room cold.

 The AA round can include a system design question if the loop didn't produce a clean signal on design.
 If there was a concern in your feedback, expect this round to probe it directly.
 Uniformly positive loop?
 Expect a broader technical and culture conversation.